The Project

 Where will it be?

-Lot 7 of the St. Croix Meadows development in Hudson — 1 mile from I-94, next to a brewery, city park, and planned hotel.
+Lot 7 of the St. Croix Meadows development in Hudson (The former St. Croix Meadows Dog Track site) — 1 mile from I-94, next to a brewery and city park.
 The purchase agreement is under contract and the City of Hudson supports the development.

 Is this just for soccer?